Akash-Vijay/Linux-Essentials/README.md

 cp | Copy a file
 mv | Move a file
-nano | Edit a file using nano editor vim | Edit a file usisng vim editor
+nano | Edit a file using nano editor vim | Edit a file using vim editor